GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

 > **Note** Students should **NOT** be given a link to the gHacks Github repo before or during a hack.
 The student guide intentionally does **NOT** have any links to the Coach's guide or the GitHub repo.

-### Additional Coach Prerequisites (Optional)

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or preparing external resources._

 ## Google Cloud Requirements

 This hack requires students to have access to Google Cloud project where they can create and consume Google Cloud resources.
 These requirements should be shared with a stakeholder in the organization that will be providing the Google Cloud project that will be used by the students.

-_Please list Google Cloud project requirements._

-_For example:_

 - Cloud Observability Suite

 ## Suggested Hack Agenda